For the past 5 years, I have had the goal of visiting each of the 7 Wonders of the world. Traveling to Peru and seeing Machu Picchu was one of them.

 If the tour operator charges much less, they are probably not paying their porters fair wages.
 It is best to book directly through a local tour operator instead of a foreign travel agency since the travel agencies may charge you double the price.

-Included in the price is transport to the start of the trail, a bilingual guide, entrance fees to the Inca Trail and Machu Picchu, tents, all meals and a cook, porters, emergency first aid and oxygen, and return transport back to Cusco.
+Included in the price is transport to the start of the trail, a bilingual guide, entrance fees to the Inca Trail and Machu Picchu, tents, all meals and a cook, porters, emergency first aid, oxygen, and return transport back to Cusco.

 The food was fantastic throughout the trip.
 I really have no idea how they made such incredible meals when they were literally in the middle of the jungle.

-Finally, when booking your tour, make sure that the tour operator is selling you the right trek and not misleading you with a similar sounding hike.
+Finally, when booking your tour for the Inca Trail, make sure that the tour operator is selling you the right trek and not misleading you with a similar sounding hike.
+We recommend going with Cachi Life as they are doing really great work in Peru that goes well beyond the Inca Trail hike.
+They’re easily my picj for the best Inca Trail tour.

 The Inca Trail to Machu Picchu can be hiked all year round, except for February when the trail is closed for maintenance.

-The best time to go is May through September when there is less rain and temperatures are slightly cooler.
-We went in July and the temperatures were great with a bit of rain on the mountainous day 2.
+The best time to hike the Inca Trail is May through September when there is less rain and the temperatures are slightly cooler.
+We went in July and the temperatures were great with a bit of rain on day 2.
 It was cool enough in the evening to get a good night’s sleep without freezing.

 The high season is June to August, but again make sure to book at least five to seven months in advance regardless of when you decide to travel.

-Rain is likely during April and October and almost guaranteed between November and March.
+Rain is likely during April and October and almost guaranteed between November and March making them a much less suitable time to walk to Machu Picchu… the wet llamas are cute though!

 What to Bring on the Inca Trail